Overview

 </tbody>

-We want this block to be repeatable, so we'll select the option to Make This Repeatable when creating the section:
+1. We want this Block to be repeatable, so we'll select the Yes, make this repeatable checkbox when creating the section.

-After building our form fields to collect the data for the editable elements, the form preview looks like this:
+2. After building our form fields to collect the data for the editable elements, the form preview will look like this:

-This button is displaying because we chose to make this section repeatable.
-Clicking on the button will add another set of fields without the need to drag in a new block.
+3. The Add Another Featured Product option will display because we chose to make this section repeatable.
+Click the button to add another set of fields without the need to drag in a new Block.

-Variable keys names and data schema were generated automatically for us so we can populate our HTML with the proper Smarty variables.
+The variable keys names and data schema are generated automatically for us so we can populate our HTML with the proper variables.
+Here's the data output:

 { "$blockData": { "featured_products": [ { "title": "QUAY AUSTRALIA", "description": "Retro and modern influences merge seamlessly on lightweight sunglasses featuring tortoiseshell frames and flashy mirrored lenses.", "button_text": "Buy Now", "button_link": "http://www.cordial.com", "image_url": "https://cdn.shopify.com/s/files/1/1070/1848/products/3467238-p-MULTIVIEW_large.jpg", "image_link": "http://www.cordial.com" } ] } }

-Note that the key/value pairs within featured_products were generated as an array (as denoted by the square brackets).
-This is because the section was set up to be repeatable.
+The key/value pairs within featured_products were generated as an array (as denoted by the square brackets).
+This is because the section was set to be repeatable.

-When writing the final HTML for the block, we'll need to use the Smarty {foreach}
+When writing the final HTML for the Block, we'll need to use the Smarty

-After adding the Smarty variables to our HTML, below is the final block.
+After adding the Smarty variables to our HTML, the final repeatable product Block will look like this:

 {foreach $blockData.featured_products as $product}